michael-lazar/mailcap_fix/README.rst

 |pypi| |python| |travis-ci|

 | **Note**
-| A fix has now been merged into `Python 3.6.0 <https://docs.python.org/3.6/whatsnew/changelog.html>`_.
+| An official `fix <https://docs.python.org/3.6/whatsnew/changelog.html>`_ for this issue was released in Python 3.6.0.
 This package now acts as a backport for all older versions of python.

 Summary
 -------